-Representing the Foreign Representative of Hanjin Shipping Co., Ltd., on December 13, 2016, Cole Schotz P.C. obtained final recognition of Hanjin’s Korean insolvency proceeding pursuant to Chapter 15 of the Bankruptcy Code, over the objections of numerous parties.
+Representing the Foreign Representative of Hanjin Shipping Co., Ltd., Cole Schotz P.C. obtained final recognition of Hanjin’s Korean insolvency proceeding pursuant to Chapter 15 of the Bankruptcy Code, over the objections of numerous parties.
 Cole Schotz was successful in obtaining provisional relief to allow its U.S.-bound vessels to enter U.S. territory without fear of arrest or seizure.
 The decision by John K. Sherwood, presiding Bankruptcy Judge, formally brings Hanjin under the protection of U.S. bankruptcy law.

 The Cole Schotz team was led by Ilana Volkov, Edward Kiel and Jacob Frumkin.